 After a boom of COVID cases during Kumbh, Uttarakhand authority swept in action.
-Stern rules have been announced with affect from 12th July, 2021.
+Stern rules have been announced with effect from 12th July 2021.
 Here are the travel restrictions in Uttarakhand for everyone, including the residents of this state.

-- Uttarakhand residents travelling from Garhwal to Kumaon region and Kumaon to Garhwal-Uttar Pradesh border would not need RT PCR (COVID negative report).
+- Uttarakhand residents traveling from Garhwal to the Kumaon region and Kumaon to the Garhwal-Uttar Pradesh border would not need RT PCR (COVID negative report).
 However, it is compulsory to register on https://dsclservices.org.in/apply.php in the Dehradun Smart City Portal.

-- Residents of these districts (Dehradun, Haridwar, Pauri Garhwal, Nanitital and Udham Singh Nagar) travelling to the hilly regions of Uttarakhand need a compulsory RT PCR report, not later than 72 hours prior of travelling.
-The certificate will be checked and rule strictly followed at the state border.
-This means COVID negative test is compulsory even for locals in order to reach destinations like Kedartal, Valley of Flowers, Rupin Pass, Kedarkantha and more.
+- Residents of these districts (Dehradun, Haridwar, Pauri Garhwal, Nanitital, and Udham Singh Nagar) traveling to the hilly regions of Uttarakhand need a compulsory RT PCR report.
+Subsequently, the certificate will be strictly checked at the state border.
+This means COVID negative test is compulsory even for locals in order to reach destinations like Kedartal, Valley of Flowers, Rupin Pass, Kedarkantha, and more.

-- As a measure to curb COVID 19 outspread, two wheelers entry in Mussorie has been prohibited until further notice.
-Other vehicles can enter Mussorie only upon producing COVID negative certificate, registration in smart city Dehradun portal and hotel booking proof.
+- As a measure to curb COVID 19 outspread, the entry of two-wheelers in Mussorie is been prohibited until further notice.
+However, other vehicles can enter Mussorie only upon producing COVID negative certificate, registration in the smart city Dehradun portal, and hotel booking proof.

-- Bathing or holy dip in water bodies are a big no-no. No body would be allowed to get into the waters of Sahastradhara, Mussorie, Robbers Cave, Rishikesh etc.
+- Bathing or holy dip in water bodies is a big no-no. Therefore, nobody would be allowed to get into the waters of Sahastradhara, Mussorie, Robbers Cave, Rishikesh, etc.

 Travelling to Uttarakhand (from other states)

-- Only 4 people are allowed in private or authorized vehicles to travel to Haridwar for asthi visarjan of deceased kin.
-Also COVID negative test report not later than 72 hours prior to traveling and registration on smart city Dehradun portal are compulsory.
+- Only 4 people in private or authorized vehicles will be allowed to travel to Haridwar for asthi visarjan of deceased kin.
+Also, COVID negative test reports not older than 72 hours prior to traveling and registration on smart city Dehradun portal are compulsory.

-- Inter state public transport are allowed to operate with 100% occupancy though it is subject to SOPs issued by State Transport department.
-Those travelling via train, bus, plane, taxi or private vehicle have to register on smart city e-pass web portal and carry a Covid Negative Test report, done not older than 72 hours.
+- Inter-state public transport is allowed to operate with 100% occupancy though it is subject to SOPs issued by the State Transport department.
+Those traveling via train, bus, plane, taxi, or private vehicle have to register on the smart city web portal and carry a Covid Negative Test report, not older than 72 hours.

 What’s not open/allowed in Uttarakhand